 If a USIM is present and the SNN check is successful, the UE shall handle the EAP-request/AKA'-challenge message as specified in IETF RFC 5448 [40].
 The USIM shall derive CK and IK and compute the authentication response (RES) using the 5G authentication challenge data received from the ME, and pass RES to the ME.
 The ME shall derive CK' and IK' from CK and IK, and if the UE operates in SNPN access operation mode and the credentials in the USIM contain an indication to use MSK for derivation of KAUSF after success of primary authentication and key agreement procedure then derive MSK from CK' and IK' otherwise derive EMSK from CK' and IK'.

-Editor’s Note [WI: eNPN, CR#4412]: The indication to use MSK requires extension of the related elementary file in USIM subject to CT6 agreement.

 Furthermore, if the UE operates in SNPN access operation mode and the credentials in the USIM contain an indication to use MSK for derivation of KAUSF after success of primary authentication and key agreement procedure then the ME may generate a new KAUSF from the MSK otherwise the ME may generate a new KAUSF from the EMSK.

 If the ME generates a new KAUSF, the ME shall generate a new KSEAF from the new KAUSF, and the KAMF from the ABBA received together with the EAP-request/AKA'-challenge message, and the new KSEAF as described in 3GPP TS 33.501 [24], and create a partial native 5G NAS security context identified by the ngKSI value received together with the EAP-request/AKA'-challenge message in subclause 5.4.1.2.4.2 in the volatile memory of the ME.
 If the KAMF and the partial native 5G NAS security context are created, the ME shall store the KAMF in the created partial native 5G NAS security context, and shall send an EAP-response/AKA'-challenge message as specified in IETF RFC 5448 [40].